 Assisted living facilities with in-patient care charge almost $100,000 annually and that costs vary by the type of room, meaning, either semi-private or private.
 Keep in mind that’s not top-of-the-line care either as additional fees are incurred for certain services, including physical therapy, speech therapy, and memory care.
 These numbers vary state-by-state, and will only continue to increase annually.

 The last factor working against retirement planning for women is their own conservative nature.
-Women tend to be less aggressive in their investments and sometimes this risk-averse approach holds them back.
-They often hold on to more cash than men do.
-They shy away from risky investments with higher yields and longer-term payoffs.
-They hold cash, believing cash is king, but here’s the thing: cash is only king when it’s working for you (not when it’s hidden in your mattress).
+Women tend to be less aggressive in their investments and sometimes this risk-averse approach holds them back; often holding on to more cash than men do.
+We may shy away from risky investments with higher yields and longer-term payoffs.
+Holding cash, believing cash is king, but here’s the thing: cash is only king when it’s working for you (not when it’s hidden in your mattress).

 Now, this isn’t meant to induce panic.
 The message here is to take control of your future, your safety, and your retirement planning.
 There are many factors working against women when it comes to retirement planning, but there are a few important factors in your favor: